 I even sent my college freshman to school this semester with a stash of muffins.
 Nearly all of these 10 gluten free breakfast ideas can all be made ahead of time (except for the quiche?), and all are healthier than a bowl of cereal.
 These gluten free breakfast ideas help you feed your family a really good breakfast that sets them up for the day, even when you're in a rush.

 Brunch for a weekend or holiday

-I've always found that breakfast foods should be among the first you learn to make when you're newly gluten free.
+I've always thought that breakfast foods should be among the first you learn to make when you're newly gluten free.
 That and cookies.
 (Hey, how about breakfast cookies?)

 It's hard to find really good packaged gluten free muffins, waffles, pancakes and real bagels.
 And when you're hosting a springtime holiday, or you want to share a big, leisurely weekend brunch for your family and friends, you want to serve everyone's favorite foods.

 When my son, then just a toddler, went gluten free, my extended family was not understanding at all.
 They insisted on stopping at the bagel store on the way to our house, regardless of the risk.